 Professional Honors and Awards

 Am I Thin Enough Yet?
 The Cult of Thinness and the Commercialization of Identity.
-Selected by Choice Magazine as one of the Outstanding Academic Books for 1996.
+Selected by Choice magazine as one of the Outstanding Academic Books in 1996.

 Associate Editor, Journal of Mixed Methods Research.

 Editor.
-Handbook of Feminist Research: Theory and Praxis 2nd Edition.
-Sage Publications 2012 (forthcoming).
+(2012).
+Handbook of Feminist Research: Theory and Praxis, 2nd Edition.
+Sage Publications.

 Editor.
+(2011).
 Handbook of Emergent Technologies in Social Research.
-Oxford University Press, 2011.
+Oxford University Press.

 Author.
+(2010).
 Mixed Methods Research: Merging Theory with Practice.
-Guilford, 2010.
+New York: Guilford Press.

 Co-Editor.
-Handbook of Emergent Methods in Social Research (co-editor).
-Guilford, 2008.
+(2008).
+Handbook of Emergent Methods in Social Research.
+New York: Guilford Press.

 Special Issue Co-Editor. (forthcoming, 2013).
 Mixed methods and credibility of evidence in evaluation.
 New Directions for Evaluation, 138.

 Hesse-Biber, S. and Johnson, R.B.
 (2013).
 Coming at things differently: Future directions of possible engagement with mixed methods research.
 Journal of Mixed Methods Research, 7(2), 103-109.